wavefrontHQ/docs/pages/doc/glossary.md

 <tr>
 <td>&nbsp;</td>
 <td markdown="span">[**Histogram (distribution)**](proxies_histograms.html)</td>
-<td>A Wavefront histogram is a series of distributions that Wavefront has computed from the data points of a time series.
+<td>A Wavefront histogram is a series of distributions that the Wavefront service has computed from the data points of a time series.
 Each distribution summarizes the points in a particular time interval (minute, hour, or day) by organizing their values into bins (value ranges).
 You can send histograms to a histogram proxy port or directly to the Wavefront service. </td>
 </tr>
 <tr>
 <td><strong><big>I</big></strong></td>